Deaf Discrimination

 • World Recognition Test – You must have a word recognition score of 40% or less in your better ear.
 This tests speech discrimination by using a list of standardized words.

 In addition, individuals can qualify for disability if they prove that their hearing loss prevents them from being able to work.
-The SSA takes into consideration how an individual’s hearing loss affects their ability to communicate, follow instructions and effectively do a variety of jobs.
+The SSA takes into consideration how an individual’s hearing loss affects their ability to communicate, follow instructions and effectively work.

 Deaf Discrimination Lawyers in Cleveland, Ohio

-Please call us at (216) 282-1773 or fill out our online contact form to set up an appointment.
+Please call us at (216) 282-1773 or fill out our online contact form for your free case evaluation.